Place names in Ireland: Names of English origin

 After the Norman invasion of Ireland, which began in 1169, Anglo-Norman and English language placenames emerged in the areas under Anglo-Norman control.
-Most of these are within the bounds of "The Pale" — the area that stayed under direct English control for the longest, and where English language and culture held sway.
+Most of these are within the bounds of "The Pale" – the area that stayed under direct English control for the longest, and where English language and culture held sway.
 It stretched along the east coast from Dundalk in the north to Dalkey in the south.

 Between 1556 and 1641, during its "conquest of Ireland", the English colonised parts of the country with settlers from Great Britain.
 This is known as the "Plantations of Ireland".
 After the 1601 Battle of Kinsale defeat in which the Gaelic aristocracy fled to continental Europe the northern province of Ulster was the most heavily colonised.
 Those who settled as part of the "Plantation of Ulster" were required to be English speaking made up mostly of Lowland Scots and some northern English.
 The result is that northeast Ulster also has a great number of English-derived placenames.

 Such placenames often refer to buildings and other manmade features.
 They often include forms such as -town, -ton, -ville, -borough, -bury, bridge, mill, castle, abbey, church, etc. However, forms such as hill, mount, mont, wood, bay, brook etc. are not uncommon.

 Some placenames that seem to come from English are in fact anglicized Irish names modified by folk etymology.
-Examples include Longford (from Irish an Longphort 'the dock'), Upperland (from Áth an Phoirt Leathain meaning "ford of the broad (river) bank") and Forkhill (from Foirceal meaning "trough").
+Examples include Longford (from Irish an Longphort 'the dock'), Upperland (from Áth an Phoirt Leathain meaning "ford of the broad (river) bank"), Golden (from gabhailín meaning "little river fork") and Forkhill (from Foirceal meaning "trough").